Articles of Incorporation and Rules

 Chapter 3: Board of Supervisors

-(Composition of the Board of Supervisors)
+(Composition of the Board of Auditors)

-Article 15 (Duties of the Board of Supervisors)
+(Duties of the Board of Auditors)

 (1)